IBM-Cloud/docs/services/ObjectStorage/index.md

 The {{site.data.keyword.objectstorageshort}} service charges only for what you use.
 There are no minimum fee, set-up fees, or commitments to begin using the service.
 There is no charge for API request or inbound data network traffic.

-Your {{site.data.keyword.objectstorageshort}} usage is billed based on average daily storage usage throughout the billing cycle.
+Your {{site.data.keyword.objectstorageshort}} usage is billed based on your storage usage within the billing cycle.
 This includes all object data in containers that you created under your {{site.data.keyword.Bluemix_notm}} organization account.

 Outbound Data Transfer charge applies whenever data is read from any of your object containers over the public network.
-It is billed based on average daily public outbound data transfer throughout the billing cycle.
+Public Outbound Bandwidth is billed for all bandwidth consumed in the billing cycle.

 The metrics components to {{site.data.keyword.objectstorageshort}} pricing are as follows:
 * Storage Usage  - $0.04 per GB per month